This might be suprising for many users

 sourcecode needs to be done only, with veryless efforts.

-So Bricscad is able to provide the
+So BricsCAD is able to provide the

 main advantage, that developers no longer need to manage different

-sourcecodes for AutoCAD and Bricscad - but will be able to manage any
+sourcecodes for AutoCAD and BricsCAD - but will be able to manage any

 potetial difference (if ever) in a single sourcecode !
 It is this most